Free Kitchen Hacks eBook

 Melt Your Butter

 The first thing you will want to do after pre-heating the oven is melt your butter.
-You can melt it over the stove, in the oven, or if you’re lazy like me, just chuck it in the microwave.
+You can melt it over the stove, in the oven, or if you’re like me, just chuck it in the microwave.

 Whisk It Up